Leibniz Institute of Virology (LIV)

 The Leibniz Institute of Virology was founded in 1948 by Heinrich Pette, a German neurologist.
 It began as a research facility to create a polio vaccine.
 It is now a private foundation and involved with basic research in virology and the immune responses of organisms.
 Derived from Wikipedia licensed CC-BY-SA.

-Open Access statistics for Heinrich-Pette-Institute, Germany, covering academic research published from 2000 to 2021.
+Open Access statistics for Leibniz Institute of Virology (LIV), Germany, covering academic research published from 2000 to 2024.
 Read More.

 Open Access Percentage